Goat Cheese & Turkey Roll Ups

 The Heart of the Table

-A beautifully curated, highly structural grazing board serves as the ultimate welcoming anchor for an arriving crowd.
+A beautifully curated, beautifully composed grazing board serves as the ultimate welcoming anchor for an arriving crowd.
 Providing a tray of elegant, self-contained bites instantly grounds the energy of the room, dismantling the rigidity of a formal start and inviting guests to graze, lean in, and anchor the evening in relaxed, effortless connection from the very first moment.

 The Art of the Host